lhl/liquid-ai-hackathon-tokyo/HOWTO.llm-jp-eval.md

 Recent versions of `run-mt.py` addressed a failure where right-padded decoder prompts plus a fixed batch size exhausted GPU memory (`torch.OutOfMemoryError`).
 Padding now defaults to the left, and the generator gracefully halves the batch size until the request fits (this also applies when using the vLLM backend).

 That’s it—`run-mt.py` now encapsulates preprocessing, generation, scoring, and result export for the translation benchmarks bundled with `llm-jp-eval`.

+## OpenAI Batch Backend

+`--engine openai-batch` submits prompts through OpenAI’s Batch API.
+The script writes each dataset’s prompts to a JSONL file (`results/openai_batches/` by default), uploads it via the Files API, and kicks off a batch job against `/v1/chat/completions`.
+It then polls the batch until completion (default 10 s interval), downloads the output file, and merges responses back into the evaluation flow.

+Important notes:
+- The Batch API caps each submission at 50 000 requests; the script automatically splits larger datasets into multiple batches.
+- Result order is recovered via `custom_id`, so you can safely shuffle the output file.
+- Failed requests surface as errors—the job aborts with a descriptive message and prints the batch error file contents when possible.
+- Set `--openai-batch-description "nightly eval"` (or similar) to tag jobs in the OpenAI dashboard, and `--openai-batch-retain-inputs` if you want to keep the generated JSONL inputs on disk for auditing.
+- Batch responses arrive within the 24 h completion window.
+Use the synchronous `openai` engine when you need immediate outputs.

 ## Using the vLLM Backend
 The script can drive vLLM directly—no separate inference server required.